Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

 Zhipu AI GLM-4.7 Model Performance in Practice

-I spent two weeks using GLM Coding Plan as my primary coding assistant across a mix of TypeScript, Python, and Go projects.
+I spent two weeks using GLM Coding Plan as my primary model provider across TypeScript, Python, and Go projects.
 Here is what I found.

 GLM-4.7 Code Generation

-Zhipu AI's GLM-4.7 model handles standard code generation tasks competently.
+GLM-4.7 handles standard code generation competently.
 Ask it to write a React component, scaffold an API endpoint, or generate utility functions, and you get clean, idiomatic code most of the time.
 The 200K token context window means it can digest substantial chunks of your codebase before responding, which helps with consistency.

-Where it impressed me was in understanding intent from sparse prompts.
+Where it impressed me was understanding intent from sparse prompts.
 I described a "rate limiter with sliding window" in one sentence, and it produced a working implementation with appropriate edge case handling.
-The code was not perfect—I tweaked the error messages—but the structure was solid.
+The code required minor tweaks, but the structure was solid.

 GLM-4.7 Debugging and Refactoring